 Search Engines Take Local “Near Me” Searches Seriously

-Local “near me”searches are on the rise as more and more people whip out their mobile phones to find businesses nearby.
+Local “near me” searches are on the rise as more and more people whip out their mobile phones to find businesses nearby.
 Google knows this and had started to display “local business information” in the search engine results long back.
 It was in the year 2012 that Google made its first big local search engine optimization update.
 This particular update was all about delivering relevant results based on their geographical location.

 Over the years, this update has helped local businesses get discovered by their target audience.
 Its importance has not been diminished, which is evident from the fact that NAP citations are still crucial for local SEO.
-NAP, an abbreviation for name, address, and phone number is a citation that Google wants you to focus on.
+NAP, an abbreviation for a name, address, and phone number is a citation that Google wants you to focus on.
 It has to be consistent in all directories your company is listed on.

-Any conflicting information about NAP, will confuse the search engines.
+Any conflicting information about NAP will confuse the search engines.
 You need to be clear about your business and its location.
 According to Google, if you are a reputable company in your niche, you will take the time to pay attention to details and keep them consistent.
 It’s a mark of trust.
 Correct and consistent NAP citations will give Google a reason to rank you above your competitors.

 More Consumers Depend on their Mobile Devices